New-Zealand-Zero/PowerMaker/README.md

 Run the following script which controls the import and exporting of power ./powermaker.py

-Run the following script to start the web server ./webapp.py
+In a new terminal run the following script to start the web server
+./webapp.py

 To host on Apache from improved security etc

 sudo apt install apache2 libapache2-mod-wsgi-py3 -y

 update the following lines in webapp.wsgi
-    sys.path.insert(0, '/home/pi/PowerMaker') --> change to your path application
+    sys.path.insert(0, '/home/pi/PowerMaker') --> change to your application path
     application.secret_key = 'PowerMaker' --> change to a secret key of your choice

 create the Apache config file for our flask application
     cd /etc/apache2/sites-available
     sudo nano powermaker.conf

     <VirtualHost *:80>
      # Add machine's IP address (use ifconfig command)